espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Class Features/Wellspring Magic.md

 * * *

 **Critical Success** You temporarily recover an expended spell slot of any rank of your choice.
-The temporary spell slot lasts for 1 minute, and if you don't use it by then, you experience an immediate [[Rollable Tables/Wellspring Surges|Wellspring Surges]].
+The temporary spell slot lasts for 1 minute, and if you don't use it by then, you experience an immediate [[Wellspring Surges|Wellspring Surges]].

 **Success** As critical success, except you randomly determine the rank of spell slot from among yourspell rankspell levels (or all your ranks of spell slots if you have fewer than three).
 The slot lasts 3 rounds instead of 1 minute.